Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Day 4: Morning visit to

-Arbanassi where you can see some of the most exquisite monuments of Bulgarian art like "Nativity" church, "St's Archangels Michael and Gabriel" church, "Konstancialieva" house, etc.
+Arbanassi village where you can see some of the most exquisite monuments of Bulgarian art like "Nativity" church, "St's Archangels Michael and Gabriel" church, "Konstancialieva" house, etc.

 Drive to the well exposed Roman forum of